matthewliu2000/htmlwebpage/index.md

 ----
 ## Website Information! <a name = "webpage"></a>
 This webpage is a fun independent project created for Technical Communications Class (ECE3005).
-It is hosted and powered by Github Pages/Jekyll and the theme is by Matt Graham [github](https://github.com/mattgraham)
+It is hosted and powered by Github Pages/Jekyll and the original theme is by [Matt Graham](https://github.com/mattgraham)
 I used Markdown which is a simple, light-weight syntax for styling writing
 You can fork/clone this project at my github [repository page](https://github.com/matthewliu2000/page)
 ![midnight_theme](./assets/midnight.png)